 - Annual Income Above N3,200,000.00 – 24%

-Now usually, on a yearly basis, the tax authorities will come around your organization to do a tax audit.
-Basically what the tax auditors are looking for are evidence of tax evasion or evidence to show that the company did not apply tax on all benefits.
+Now usually, the tax authorities will come around your organization to do a tax audit.
+Basically, what the tax auditors are looking for is evidence of tax evasion or evidence to show that the company did not apply tax on all benefits.
 If they find any, for instances benefits paid out in cash vouchers as against pay-slip, these values are added back to the taxable income and the income tax re-calculated.
 With the addition of penalties, the tax authorities will sometimes issue a tax liability that looks much higher than what had been remitted.

-- Request to know from your employer all the inputs that has gone into computing your taxable income.
-Usually, this should already be on your pay-slip.
+1. Request to know from your employer all the inputs that have gone into computing your taxable income.
+Usually, this should already be on your pay slip.
 But in case it is not there, you have a right under law to demand it from your employer.
-Check to be sure that some tax free reimbursements like medical and dental expenses are not added.
+Check to be sure that some tax-free reimbursements like medical and dental expenses are not added.

-- Once you know the input, determine which elements are annual and which are not.
-Most payroll systems are set-up to assume that all monthly inputs are annual.
+2. Once you know the input, determine which elements are annual and which are not.
+Most payroll systems are set up to assume that all monthly inputs are annual.
 So even when you are getting a one-off bonus (like Christmas Bonus), the system automatically multiples it by 12 instead of 1.
-Understand that the point of all the calculation is for you to determine your true and accurate annual income and from there your annual taxable income.
+Understand that the point of all the calculations is for you to determine your true and accurate annual income and from there your annual taxable income.

-- Put your computation is a verifiable form – Usually, an excel sheet will work wonders here.
+4. Put your computation in a verifiable form—Usually, an excel sheet will work wonders here.
 The point is to allow for your calculations to be verified for possible errors and confirmed to be correct.
 When you do this, you force your employers or the tax authorities to also provide a break-down themselves of how they got your tax.

 Let me conclude by saying again.
 You do not need to be a TAX EXPERT to be able to calculate your income tax.
 It is not difficult.
 It is not complex.
 It’s just plain MATH.

-Stop the crying, stop the moaning, stop the taking prayer request to the church for them to bind and loss your boss or employer.
-Just get on your computer and do some basic primary school calculation.
+Stop the crying, stop the moaning, stop the taking prayer request to the church for them to bind and loose your boss or employer.
+Just get on your computer and do some basic primary school calculations.
 Some good citizens have even made the calculation easier now.
-Just Google “PAYE Tax Calculator” and you will see various free and downloadable MS Excel templates you can use to calculate your tax.
-Remember life never excuses ignorant people.
+Just Google “PAYE Tax Calculator” and you will see various free and downloaded MS Excel templates you can use to calculate your tax.
+Remember, life never excuses ignorant people.